Installing InnoKB Server

 - http://<hostname>:8083/view (for the viewer interface)

-where the '<hostname>' can be your host name or ip address.
+where the '<hostname>' is your host name or ip address.
 If you

 connect to InnoKB server from on the server computer itself, it can be 'localhost', like this,